What's a limit order?

 Why it’s important to understand limit orders

 Understanding limit orders is crucial for anyone interested in trading cryptocurrency.
 A limit order provides a level of control over the price at which you buy or sell crypto, which is not available with a market limit order.
 With a limit order, you can set a specific price limit for the transaction, potentially avoiding buying or selling at an unfavorable price.
-This can help you maximize your profits or reduce your losses.
+This can help you maximize your gains or reduce your losses.

 Limit Order